rsapkf/42/docs/web-development.md

 ## Web Development

-#### ---IMPORTANT---
->If you are completely new to web development, --I HIGHLY RECOMMEND-- you visit these links first:
+>If you are completely new to web development, **I HIGHLY RECOMMEND** you visit these links first:

 Roadmap to Web Development:
 - [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap)